Anthosachne kingiana: Anthosachne kingiana subsp. kingiana

-On Phillip Island, Anthosachne kingiana subsp. kingiana had been considered extinct, along with other plants endemic to the island, due to herbivory by introduced feral goats, pigs, and rabbits.
+On Phillip Island, Australia, Anthosachne kingiana subsp. kingiana had been considered extinct, along with other plants endemic to the island, due to herbivory by introduced feral goats, pigs, and rabbits.
 Following the eradication of rabbits and the dying-out of goats and pigs, the grass was rediscovered in 1987, having recolonised the area.
 It was one of two plant taxa previously thought extinct to be rediscovered on Phillip Island, the other being Abutilon julianae.
 In 1963, a specimen was also collected on Norfolk Island itself.

 Anthosachne kingiana subsp. kingiana is considered critically endangered on Lord Howe Island by the New South Wales government, under the Environment Protection and Biodiversity Conservation Act 1999.
 Anthosachne populations on the island had been previously mistakenly called Agyrpogon scabrum, an older name for Anthosachne scabra, but were recognised as Anthosachne kingiana subsp. kingiana by 1994.
 Recent surveys on the Island have located up to 30 individuals, with the estimated population size being less than 50 plants.
 The population is threatened by environmental and demographic stochasticity due to their restricted distributions and population sizes, and is further threatened through competition with introduced invasive plants such as Briza minor,  Bromus diandrus,  Bromus cartharticus,  Erigeron bonariensis, Ipomoea cairica, Paspalum dilatatum,  Sonchus oleraceus, and  Sporobolus africanus.